black-tea/data-projects/crt020-databricks-pyspark-studyguide/README.md

 Once you have a DataFrame, you are able to operate on it.
 These DataFrame _operations_ can be grouped into two categories: actions and transformations.
 For further detail on DataFrame methods, reference [pyspark.sql.DataFrame](https://spark.apache.org/docs/2.1.0/api/python/pyspark.sql.html#pyspark.sql.DataFrame) as well as SDG Ch 5: Basic Strutured Opeartions.

 ### Common DataFrame Actions
 Collecting Rows to the driver: `.collect()` gets all the data from the entire DataFrame, `.take()` selects the first N rows, and `.show()` prints out a number of rows nicely.
-Be careful - a large collection can crash the driver!
+Be careful - a large collection can crash the driver.
 ```python
 collectDF = df.limit(10) # to prevent collect from crashing driver
 collectDF.take(5)